OctopusDeploy/blog/blog/2022-01/deploy-an-azure-app-service-step/index.md

 - **Worker Pool** - Runs on a Worker from a specific Worker Pool: `Hosted Ubuntu`
 - **On Behalf Of** - The role you created in the deployment target step (mine is `azure`)
-- **Container Image** - Runs inside a container on a Worker: Container Registry: docker Image: `octopusdeploy/worker-tools:3.2.0-ubuntu.18.04`
+- **Container Image** - Runs inside a container on a Worker: Container Registry: Docker Image: `octopusdeploy/worker-tools:3.2.0-ubuntu.18.04`
 - **Package** - Deploy from a container image Package feed: docker Package ID: `octopussamples/randomquotes`

 In this example, we deploy a sample Docker image hosted on Docker Hub.
 The image below shows the result of my configuration.
 Click Save.